-RBS International - advising RBS International in connection with a €1.455 billion ESG-linked financing for European investment firm Triton Partners.
-The facility structure is intended to be replicated across future Triton funds, providing a common set of strategic targets that will catalyse the delivery of Triton's overall sustainability goals and objectives.

-- Petrofac Refinancing Plan advising FTSE250 listed and Jersey incorporated company, Petrofac Limited, a leading international services provider to the energy industry, on a proposed equity capital raise and refinancing plan comprising a US\$275 million fully underwritten firm placing an open offer of new shares, a US\$500 million bridge financing facility which was replaced by a public bond issuance of US\$600 million 9.75% senior secured notes due 2026 (launched alongside the equity raise ), a US\$180 million new revolving credit facility, an AED\$185 million (US\$50 million) new bilateral facility and an amendment of a US\$50 million existing bilateral term loan facility.
-As part of the plan, a £300 million Covid Corporate Financing Facility was repaid on December 1 2021. - Pizza Express Restructuring advising the ad hoc group of creditors in relation to the debt and equity restructuring of Pizza Express, a leading international casual dining operator.
-The transaction was implemented by means of a restructuring plan under the UK Corporate Insolvency and Governance Act 2020.
+- RBS International advising RBS International in connection with a €1.455 billion ESG-linked financing for European investment firm Triton Partners.
+The facility structure is intended to be replicated across future Triton funds, providing a common set of strategic targets that will catalyse the delivery of Triton's overall sustainability goals and objectives. - Petrofac refinancing plan advising FTSE250 listed and Jersey incorporated company Petrofac Limited, a leading international services provider to the energy industry, on a proposed equity capital raise and refinancing plan comprising a US\$275 million fully underwritten firm placing, and placing and open offer of new shares, a US\$500 million bridge financing facility which was replaced by a public bond issuance of US\$600 million 9.75% senior secured notes due 2026 (launched alongside the equity raise), a US\$180 million new revolving credit facility, an AED185 million (US\$50 million) new bilateral facility and an amendment of a US\$50 million existing bilateral term loan facility.
+As part of the plan, a £300 million Covid Corporate Financing Facility was repaid on 1 December 2021. - Pizza Express restructuring advising the ad hoc group of creditors in relation to the debt and equity restructuring of Pizza Express, a leading international casual dining operator.
+The transaction was implemented by means of a restructuring plan under the UK Corporate Insolvency and Governance Act 2020. - Flint Group advising the committee of lenders on the recapitalisation of Flint Group, one of the largest global suppliers of the printing and packaging industry.
+The transaction was implemented consensually with 100% support from the first lien lenders (including the RCF lenders) and the second lien lenders, as well as the existing shareholders - Vue International Group advising the ad hoc committee of senior secured lenders in relation to a comprehensive debt restructuring of European cinema operator, Vue International group (Vue).
+Vue is the largest privately owned cinema operator in Europe and operates across 227 sites in nine countries. - Deutsche Pfandbriefbank advising Deutsche Pfandbriefbank AG (pbb) in relation to a circa £117 million debt facility made available to Boreal IM (Boreal) to